Not a single cloud could be seen as we left Stockade Lake Campground.

 8. Visit Any Season, Open Year-Round

-The shoulder seasons, spring and fall, bring flowers and fall color with less people wandering around.
+The shoulder seasons, spring and fall, bring flowers and fall color with fewer people wandering around.
 Poor winter is often overlooked for a time of travel in the Great Plains, but it offers an opportunity for solitude and unique beauty.

 9. Plethora of Lodging Options